amcajal/8_bit_hubble/README.md

 ## Quickstart
 #### For users:
 **8-bit Hubble** is a single executable.
 No installation is needed.
-[Click here](https://github.com/amcajal/8_bit_hubble/tree/master/downloads) to go to the downloads page, select your version, and click on "Download" button.
+[Click here](https://github.com/amcajal/8_bit_hubble/tree/master/downloads) to go to the downloads page, select your version, and click on "Download" button (at the right side of the screen).
 Once downloaded, usage is straightforward: double click on the exe and
 1. Choose the image's name
 2. Optional, choose a seed for the image (it will control the random generation process)